Significant Accounting Policies

 Derivative Financial Instruments

 Our market risk exposure relates primarily to commodity prices.
 From time to time, we use various derivative instruments to manage our exposure to commodity price risk from sales of oil and natural gas.
+When we have outstanding borrowings on our revolving bank credit facility, we may use various derivative financial instruments to manage our exposure to interest rate risk from floating interest rates.
+During 2017, no borrowings were outstanding on our revolving bank credit facility.
 We do not enter into derivative instruments for speculative trading purposes.
-We entered into commodity derivatives contracts during 2018 and 2017, and as of December 31, 2018, we had open commodity derivative instruments.
-When we have outstanding borrowings on our revolving bank credit facility, we may use various derivative financial instruments to manage our exposure to interest rate risk from floating interest rates.
-During 2018 and 2017, we did not enter into any derivative instruments related to interest rates.
+We entered into commodity derivatives contracts during 2017, which were settled or expired during 2017.
+As of December 31, 2017 and 2016, we did not have any open derivative financial instruments.

 Fair Value of Financial Instruments